 The family would like to express the upmost thanks to all of the staffs at both Silver Bluff Village and Advent Hospital for their unending patience and love for Ruby.
 And also, our love goes to all those who spent so much time sitting with Ruby and ensuring her safety and well-being.
 You have been such a blessing.
 Thank you all.

-The care of Mrs. Maloney has been entrusted to Wells Funeral Homes and a celebratory memorial service will be announced soon.
+The care of Mrs. Maloney has been entrusted to Wells Funeral Homes.

-To send flowers to Ruby Estella (Young) Maloney's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ruby Estella (Young) Maloney, please visit our floral store.